eugenioLopezRamos/slika-photography/README.md

 - reassemble the manifest files for the asset pipeline into 2 files: main and admin
 - Check if I can use cloudflare instead of cloudFront.
 - Add friendly forwarding on admin pages
+- Make an option to just upload(instead of creating 9001 versions of the img)